Guide to the Religions in Fiji© FijiPocketGuide.com

 Visitors to Fiji are welcome to join Sunday worship in churches across the islands.
 Churches are found in all towns and cities, as well as most villages.
 For the visitor, going to a Fijian church is an experience of listening to the powerful harmonies sung by the locals and enjoying the peaceful setting.

-Christmas and Easter are also great times to be in Fiji to witness celebrations of these holidays by the Fijian people.
+Christmas and Easter are also great times to be in Fiji and witness celebrations of these holidays by the Fijian people.
 Learn more about them in Where to Spend Christmas in Fiji and The Guide to Easter in Fiji.

 Christian Denominations Represented in Fiji